Skip to content

 You can also use projects for short-lived or ad-hoc tasks — such as quickly downloading test data, replicating a publication, or staging files for upload — without affecting your main workflows.

-- Click on Create Project on the home page to start a new project.
+• Click Create Project on the home page (or from the application bar) to start a new project.

-Click the pin icon to set the project active.
-All new downloads will be assigned to it automatically.
+Use the pin icon or the project selection drop-down in the application bar to set a project active.
+All new downloads will be assigned to the active project automatically.

 Tip